 Step 4: Create a budget, and if necessary, raise funds to support your event.

 At this time we can’t directly support satellite event grants, however we can provide limited support and advice in fundraising.
 Most event hosts are able to cover their own costs, or incur very minimal costs.
 We've provided some tips on creating a budget, keeping your event low-cost, and securing sponsorships here.

-Step 5: Create your agenda
+Step 5: Design your program and event agenda

 It’s important to make sure your event has an agenda early so people know what happen!
 To help you put together a great agenda we’ve created a number of resources for you: